llvm/Community.o/content/groups/content.md

 We currently have one community group - Women in Compilers and Tools.
 Please check back here for more information coming soon.

-If you are intersted in starting a community group, please [email us](mailto:community.o@llvm.rg) or reach out on Discourse/Discord.
+If you are interested in starting a community group, please [email us](mailto:community.o@llvm.rg) or reach out on Discourse/Discord.